Ayb3x/HacknTalk2014/README.md

 HacknTalk2014
 =============

-Proof of concept site for our hack, Z-Gold.
+Proof of concept site for our hack, Z-Gold, which was written over the span of about 10 hours.
 Z-Gold is our idea for a wearable form of emergency funds while travelling in the event that your wallet is stolen.
 Our examples for this were rings, necklaces, or hair accessories.